Skip to main content

 git add . # Everything

-git add -p # Review each change (super useful)
+git add -p # Interactive: review each change one by one

-git commit -am "Quick commit" # Stage + commit tracked files
+git commit -am "Quick fix" # Stage tracked files + commit in one shot

-git commit --amend # Oops, fix that last commit message
+git commit --amend # Oops, let me fix that last commit message

-git log --graph --all --decorate # Pretty branch visualization
+git log --graph --all --decorate # Visual branch tree

 git diff HEAD # Everything since last commit